elusivecodes/FyreEntity/README.md

 $isEmpty = $entity->isEmpty($field);
 ```

-If the `$field` argument is omitted, this method will determine whether the all entity fields are empty.
+If the `$field` argument is omitted, this method will determine whether all entity fields are empty.

 ```php
 $isEmpty = $entity->isEmpty();